Want to improve yourself and your world?

 As Ambassadors, you’ll also help us grow the movement.
 This means sharing your feedback and experience with the BFC team at 92Y through monthly report, engaging in the Circle Hosts Facebook Group, and serving as a BFC spokesperson in your community.

 As part of this opportunity, you’ll be asked to:

 - Recruit 8-12 participants for your Circle

-- Host 14 regular Circle meetings, starting in January 2018
+- Host 14 regular Circle meetings, within one month of being selected

 - Submit brief monthly reports